deanmoses/zenphoto-json-rest-api/README.md

 * `http://mysite.com/?json` get JSON about the gallery itself and the top-level albums
 * `http://mysite.com/?json=deep` get JSON about the gallery itself and **EVERY ALBUM IN THE SYSTEM**

+Above urls get the text content for the locale/language the Zenphoto site is currently set in.
+Accessing language specific content if your Zenphoto site is in multilingual mode works as follows:

+* Enable the official `seo_locale` plugin to allow switching the language via url.
+* Now `http://mysite.com/<locale>/myAlbum/?json` would get the get JSON about myAlbum in that locale (if any specific content for it exists, otherwise the default).
+* Example: `http://mysite.com/de_DE/myAlbum/?json` would get the German content

+The principle works with all urls above.

 ## Watch out for `json=deep`
 It can be very expensive to get a giant set of nested albums.
 I can't call this on my *own* root gallery of about 1000 albums and 25000 images because it times out.